intake/intake/docs/source/transforms.rst

 another source in the same directory, so that you have the opportunity to present *processing* to the user of the catalog.

-For the time being, a derived dataset must live in the same catalogue as the target from which it derives.
+The "target" or a derived data source will normally be a string.
+In the simple case, it is the name of a data source in the same catalog.
+However, we use the syntax "catalog:source" to refer to sources in other catalogs, where the part before ":" will be passed to :func:`intake.open_catalog`, together with any keyword arguments from ``cat_kwargs``.

 This can be done by defining classes which inherit from ``intake.source.derived.DerivedSource``, or using one of the pre-defined classes